Updated: Jul 6, 2022

-This image from Terminator II has somehow been etched into my sole surviving synapse on the subject of mechanical, machine and computer evolution with regards to the subject of the rise of the machines.
+This image from Terminator II has somehow been etched into my sole surviving synapse with respect to mechanical, machine and computer evolution re the deeper subject of "The rise of the machines".

-I have little doubt that this will actually be a pretty severe problem at some point of proceedings based on what Google and META have been doing, if we even survive as a species that is....
+I have little doubt that this will actually be a pretty severe problem at some point of proceedings based on what Google and META have been getting up to, if we even survive as a species that is....

 When I cast my mind's eye back to my own career start in Electronic Engineering to where we are today, our progress since 1969 is really nothing short of phenomenal.

 The part that computers had to play in my career has also been quite the high jacking that dragged me away from Pure Electronics and into the Computer side as it pertained to how businesses run and operate the infuriating things.

 The electronics inside of everything is in truth what the game changer was in computing though..